carlodavid012/100-Days-Of-ML-Code/README.md

-# 100-Days-Of-ML-Code-
+# 100-Days-Of-ML-Code
-This repository contains my codes for the challenge 100DaysOfMLCode given by Siraj Raval.
+This repository contains my progress and codes for the challenge 100DaysOfMLCode given by Siraj Raval.

 ## Day 0 : July 6, 2018